reza-akhoei/rezaaakhoei/content/_index.md

 action_label: Read More &rarr;
 action_link: /about
 action_type: text
 description: I am a statistician and data analyst.
 I love to extract insightful information from each type of data and turn them into wisdom.
 The main tool in this way for me is **R programming language**. *R* is like the languages I speak.
 However, most of statistical topics covers data science field and each statistician can be a data scientist; yet I would rather call myself a data student.
-Because it reminds me that I must be always in learning.
+Because it reminds me that I have to be always in learning.

 image_left: true
 images: